How to Choose an Interactive Video Company

 4. Lead generation and sales enhancements

 Interactive video can add spice to the sales process, giving sales reps another tool to generate leads and have a 2-way conversation with prospects.
-One company doing this well is NICE inContact, a sales software company; the brand uses a simple yet effective interactive video to promote their contact centre software.

 5. Recruitment